 Where to Stay

-Check out these 11 Guesthouses and Hotels in Mysore for All Budgets.
+Check out these 11 guesthouses and hotels in Mysore for all budgets.
 The Pai Vista is particularly close to Mysore Palace.
 The Ashwarya Residency is within walking distance.

 Borrow a Bicycle to Get Around

 If you're fit, Mysore has a public bicycle share system called Trin Trin.
 Additional bicycles will be added at prominent docking stations for the duration of the festival.
-The cost is 50 rupees for a day and 150 rupees for a week.